Solving high-dimensional Hamilton-Jacobi-Bellman PDEs using neural networks: perspectives from the theory of controlled diffusions and measures on path space: Numerical experiments

 Neural networks are known to be universal function approximators \cite{cybenko1989approximation, hornik1989multilayer}, with recent results indicating favourable properties in high-dimensional settings \cite{elbrachter2018dnn, eldan2016power, grohs2018proof, petersen2018optimal, schwab2019deep}.
 The control $u$ can be represented by either $u(x,t) = \Phi_\varrho(y)$ with $y=(x,t)^\top$, i.e. using one neural network for both the space and time dependence, or by $u(x,t_n) = \Phi^n_\varrho(x)$, using one neural network per time step.
 The former alternative led to better performance in our experiments, and the reported results rely on this choice.
 For the gradient descent step we either choose SGD with constant learning rate \cite[Algorithm 8.1]{goodfellow2016deep} or Adam \cite[Algorithm 8.7]{goodfellow2016deep}, \cite{kingma2014adam}, a variant that relies on adaptive step sizes and momenta.
 Further numerical investigations on network architectures and optimisation heuristics can be found in \cite{chan2019machine}.

 To evaluate algorithmic choices we monitor the following two performance metrics: \begin{enumerate} \item The \emph{importance sampling relative error}, namely

 where $u$ is the approximated control in the corresponding iteration step.
-This quantity is zero if and only if $u = u^*$ (cf. Theorem \ref{thm:connections}) and measures the quality of the control in terms of the objective introduced in Problem \ref{prob:variance minimisation}. \item An \emph{$L^2$-error},
+This quantity is zero if and only if $u = u^*$ (cf. Theorem \ref{thm:connections}) and measures the quality of the control in terms of the objective introduced in Problem \ref{prob:variance minimisation}.
+Since its Monte Carlo version fluctuates heavily if $u$ is far away from $u^*$ we usually estimate this quantity with additional samples not being used in the gradient computation. \item An \emph{$L^2$-error},

-where $u^*_\text{ref}$ is computed either analytically or using a finite difference scheme for the HJB-PDE \eqref{eq:HJB}. \end{enumerate}
+where $u^*_\text{ref}$ is computed either analytically or using a finite difference scheme for the HJB-PDE \eqref{eq:HJB}.
+This quantity is more robust w.r.t. deviations from $u^*$ and therefore we compute the Monte Carlo estimator using just the samples from the training iteration. \end{enumerate}